VIJAY84SH/Vehicle-Insurance-Fraud-Detection/README.md

 # 𝐄𝐃𝐀
 # Primary Analysis
-From the pie plot, we understand that this dataset is imbalanced, that means we don't have enough samples from each class and we will have problems to train the model, so we have to balance this dataset before training the model.
-We do

-this in the data preprocessing section

 The amount of claims in different months does not differ so much that we can find out a special point from it Top 5 Make of claims in order is: